cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 !!!
 Warning
-    The instructions contained in this section are for demonstration, testing and practice purposes only and must not be used in production.
+    The instructions contained in this section are for demonstration, testing, and practice purposes only and must not be used in production.

 Like any other Kubernetes application, Cloud Native PostgreSQL is deployed using regular manifests written in YAML.

-By following the instructions in this page you should be able to start a PostgreSQL cluster on your local Kubernetes/Openshift installation and experiment with it.
+By following the instructions on this page you should be able to start a PostgreSQL cluster on your local Kubernetes/Openshift installation and experiment with it.

 !!!
 Important